-If you must use an out-of-network pharmacy, you will generally have to pay the full cost (rather than your normal cost share) at the time you fill your prescription.
-You can ask us to reimburse you for our share of the cost.
-(Chapter 7, Section 2 explains how to ask the plan to pay you back.)
+We are not allowed to reimburse you for any payments you have made for Louisiana Medicaid covered benefits that are not otherwise covered by Medicare.
+If you must use an out-of-network pharmacy, you will generally have to pay the full cost at the time you fill your prescription.
+You can ask us to reimburse you.
+(Chapter 6, Section 2 explains how to ask the plan to pay you back.)

-SECTION 3 Your drugs need to be on the plan's "Drug List"

-Section 3.1 The "Drug List" tells which Part D drugs are covered
+SECTION 3 Your drugs need to be on the plan's "Drug List" Section 3.1 The "Drug List" tells which Part D drugs are covered